 8. Adjust your meals for hot weather

-Don’t eat the biggest meal of the day late in the evening if possible.
+You might find you feel cooler in bed if you don’t eat a very large meal late in the evening.
 Digesting food raises your body temperature (especially large portions of meat).
-So it’s better to eat a big lunch and have a lighter meal or snack in the evening.
+So it may be better to eat a big lunch and have a lighter meal or snack in the evening.

-It might also be better to eat cooler food like salads in the evening and avoid having the oven blazing away for long periods of time.
+It might also help to eat cooler food like salads in the evening and avoid having the oven blazing away for long periods of time.
 If you can’t go without a bigger dinner though, perhaps avoid big steaks on the hottest nights.

 9. Choose cotton or linen bedding